“Ah, man, that’s just a bunch of broscience.”

 So, it appears the magnesium did improve my sleep.

 This is broscience and not science.
 I tried my best to control variables, but there were still extraneous factors that come up in life.
-And, the effect could be a placebo (which is why double-blind scientific studies are touted highly, because they eliminate the placebo effect).
+And, the effect could be a placebo (which is why double-blind scientific studies are highly touted highly; they eliminate the placebo effect).
 Regardless, I used the scientific method as best I could to test one variable: magnesium supplementation.
 In particular, BiOptimizers Magnesium, which I highly recommend you pick up.

 Anytime you try a supplement, the Scientific Method is the only way to measure what it’s actually doing for you.
 And for gym rats out there, it’s a great way to learn the art of self-experimentation.